-There are usually four Full Governing Board (FGB) Meetings each year.
-Two specialist Governor Committees oversee the following areas: Resources & Curriculum.
-These committees each meet at least once per term.
-All of our Governors have a Link responsibility to a specific subject or operational matter - for example SEND, IT, Maths, Modern Languages, GDPR etc.
+All of our Governors will also have a Link responsibility to a specific subject or operational matter - for example SEND, IT, Maths, Modern Languages, GDPR etc.

-All our Governors are available for consultation and can be contacted, confidentially, via e-mail at firstname.lastname@example.org.
-The Chair may also be contacted through the school.
-The Governors have regular “drop-in” sessions when they come into school and observe lessons and activities.
+All Governors can be contacted, confidentially, via e-mail at firstname.lastname@example.org.
+The Chair & Vice Chair may also be contacted through this email.

 The next Full Governing Board Meetings will be held on:

 Thursday 15th December 2022 at 7.30pm.